XavierAgostino/algo-platform/README.md

 While studying for Harvard's COMPSCI 1240 (Design and Analysis of Algorithms) Midterm, I found myself struggling to fully understand the nuances of shortest path algorithms by just reading textbooks or watching lecture videos.
 I searched for interactive tools that could help me visualize these algorithms step-by-step, but couldn't find any that matched what I needed.

-So I decided to build one myself!
-This project was born out of a genuine need to better understand these fundamental algorithms through visualization, and I'm sharing it in the hope that it can help other students facing similar challenges.
+So I decided to build one myself.
+This project was born out of a genuine need to better understand fundamental algorithms through visualization.
+As I continued developing the tool and exploring additional algorithm categories, the project naturally evolved into a platform—a unified hub where students can access multiple algorithm visualizers in one place.

+## Platform Architecture

+AlgoPlatform is built on Next.js with a modular architecture that allows for easy expansion.
+Each algorithm category is implemented as a separate tool within the platform, accessible through a centralized dashboard.

+### Current Tools

+**Pathfinding Algorithms**
+- Dijkstra's Algorithm: Optimized for graphs with non-negative edge weights, visualizes priority queue operations and greedy behavior
+- Bellman-Ford Algorithm: Handles graphs with negative edge weights, detects negative cycles, demonstrates dynamic programming approach

+### Coming Soon

+**Network Design Algorithms**
+- Prim's Algorithm: Minimum spanning tree construction using a greedy approach
+- Kruskal's Algorithm: Minimum spanning tree construction using union-find data structures

 ## Educational Value

-This visualizer addresses common challenges students face when learning graph algorithms:
+This platform addresses common challenges students face when learning algorithms:

 - **Visual Learning**: See algorithms execute step-by-step rather than just reading pseudocode
 - **Interactive Exploration**: Control the pace of execution and examine each step in detail
 - **Real-time Feedback**: Understand how data structures update as algorithms progress
 - **Multiple Learning Modes**: Switch between exploration (step-by-step) and view (final result) modes
 - **Custom Graph Creation**: Build your own graphs to test understanding and explore edge cases
+- **Unified Platform**: Access multiple algorithm visualizers from a single interface

 ## Features

+### Pathfinding Visualizer

+**Algorithm Implementations**

-### Algorithm Implementations
+Dijkstra's Algorithm

-**Dijkstra's Algorithm**
 - Optimized for graphs with non-negative edge weights
 - Visualizes priority queue (min heap) operations
 - Shows distance updates and node visitation order
 - Demonstrates greedy algorithm behavior

-**Bellman-Ford Algorithm**
+Bellman-Ford Algorithm
 - Handles graphs with negative edge weights
 - Detects and highlights negative cycles
 - Shows iteration-by-iteration progress
 - Illustrates dynamic programming approach

-### Visualization Features
+**Visualization Features**

-**Interactive Graph Display**
+Interactive Graph Display
 - Smooth Bezier curve edges for modern, readable graphs
 - Color-coded nodes and edges indicating algorithm state
 - Real-time distance labels on nodes
 - Clear visual distinction between visited, candidate, and shortest path edges

-**Algorithm State Panel**
+Algorithm State Panel
 - Current step counter with progress tracking
 - Distance array visualization with highlighting
 - Priority queue display (Dijkstra) or iteration progress (Bellman-Ford)